astrohippie/wikifetch.py/README.md

     Follow the on-screen prompts to search for a query, select a result, and choose an output format.

-Credits
+Credits:

-wikifetch was created by AstroHippie.
+wikifetch was coded by AstroHippie.

-License
+License:
 This program is licensed under the MIT License.
 See LICENSE for more information.